Representation varieties of algebras with nodes: Moduli spaces of representations

 \end{definition}

-It is shown in \cite[Prop.~3]{CKdecomp} that any $GL(\bd)$-stable, irreducible, closed subvariety of $\rep_A(\bd)$ which has as least one $\theta$-semistable point admits a $\theta$-stable decomposition.
+It is shown in \cite[Prop.~3]{CKdecomp} that any $GL(\bd)$-invariant, irreducible, closed subvariety of $C\subseteq \rep_A(\bd)$ such that $C^{ss}_\theta \neq \emptyset$ admits a $\theta$-stable decomposition.
 The following result makes precise how the geometry of a moduli space of $\theta$-semistable representations is constrained (and in some cases completely determined) by the geometry of moduli spaces arising from its $\theta$-stable decomposition.
 Here, the \emph{$m^{th}$ symmetric power} $S^m(X)$ of a variety $X$ is the quotient of $\prod_{i=1}^m X$ by the action of the symmetric group on $m$ elements which permutes the coordinates.

-\begin{theorem} \cite{CKdecomp} Let $A$ be a finite-dimensional algebra and let $C \subseteq \rep_A(\bd)^{ss}_\theta$ be an irreducible component such that $C^{ss}_\theta \neq \emptyset$.
-Let $C=m_1C_1\pp \ldots \pp m_k C_k$ be a $\theta$-stable decomposition of $C$ where $C_i \subseteq \rep_A(\bd_i)$, $1 \leq i \leq k$, are pairwise distinct $\theta$-stable irreducible components.
+\begin{theorem} \cite{CKdecomp} Let $A$ be a finite-dimensional algebra and let $C \subset \rep_A(\bd)^{ss}_\theta$ be an irreducible component such that $C^{ss}_\theta \neq \emptyset$.
+Let $C=m_1C_1\pp \ldots \pp m_k C_k$ be a $\theta$-stable decomposition of $C$ where $C_i \subset \rep_A(\bd_i)$, $1 \leq i \leq k$, are pairwise distinct $\theta$-stable irreducible components.

 If $\cM(C)^{ss}_{\theta}$ is an irreducible component of $\cM(\bd)^{ss}_{\theta}$, then there is a natural morphism

 which is finite, and birational.
 In particular, if $\cM(C)^{ss}_{\theta}$ is normal then $\Psi$ is an isomorphism. \end{theorem}